compas/grasp/README.md

 export FC_LD = -L /path/to/blas
 ```

+The repository also contains the `Make.user.gfortran` and `Make.user.ifort` files, which can be used as templates for your own `Make.user` file.

 ## About GRASP

 This version of GRASP is a major revision of the previous GRASP2K package by [P.